Celtiberian language: PIE consonants

-It is possible, however, that, as in other Celtic languages, *p before -l- was voiced to b, if the spelling of the place name konbouto (Roman Conplutum) represents /konblouto/.
+However, it is possible that, as in other Celtic languages, *p before -l- was voiced to b, if the spelling of the place name konbouto (Roman Conplutum) represents /konblouto/.

 Final *-m is preserved in Celtiberian (and Lepontic), a further indication of these dialects' conservatism.
 It is generally fronted to -n in Gaulish (exceptional cases, for instance on the Larzac tablet, are probably due to influence from Latin): boustom "stable."